-Gomphidius glutinosus, also known as Slimy Spike, is a gray-brown agaric that is covered in a colorless, slimy veil.
+Gomphidius glutinosus, also known as Slimy Spike, is a grey-brown agaric that is covered in a colourless, slimy veil.
 The stem has an indistinct ring zone, often stained black by spores, and its base is lemon-yellow.
-The mushroom is mycorrhizal with spruse.
+The mushroom is mycorrhizal with spruce.

-gray-brown, convex or bun shaped, becoming expanded and flattened, heavily viscid when damp, becoming shiny when dry.
+grey-brown, convex or bun-shaped, becoming expanded and flattened, heavily viscid when damp, becoming shiny when dry.
 Flesh dirty white, moderate and firm.
 Gills

 at first whitish, becoming tinged olivaceous-grey when mature, deeply decurrent, thick.
 Stem

 dirty white, more or less equal, lemon yellow at base.
 Ring white, glutinous, zone-like.

 on the www.first-nature.com web site.